One study said happiness peaked at $75,000 in income. Now, economists say it's higher — by a lot.

 "Rich and miserable"

 Yet there is a smaller group of people for whom higher incomes don't make much of a difference, the researchers found.
-For this "unhappy group" the relationship between happiness and income is different, with additional money failing to improve their sense of well-being once they've hit $100,000 in annual earnings, according to the study.
+For this "unhappy group," comprising about 15% of people, the relationship between happiness and income is different, with additional money failing to improve their sense of well-being once they've hit $100,000 in annual earnings, according to the study.

 These people may be suffering from life events that overwhelm any improvement that money might bring, the researchers posited.